sourcehut-mirrors/chawan/doc/config.md

 <td>boolean</td>
 <td>When set to true, elements with an "autofocus" attribute are focused on
 automatically after the buffer is loaded.<br>
+If scripting is enabled, this also allows scripts to focus on elements.<br>
 Defaults to false.</td>
 </tr>